edemaine/recursed-xls2lua/README.md

 Alternatively, a room can in its top-left corner a command of the form `duplicate:name` to make an identical copy of the room with title `name` (but the duplicate room will have the name of the sheet).
+In following rows, you can specify a sequence of transformations.
+The first column specifies the transformation; currently, this must be `replace`.
+For `replace` commands, the second and third column specify a before and after transform (all cells exactly equal to the second column will be replaced with the third column).

 ## Installation